TheFox17/rock-paper-scissor/README.md

 run "python rock-paper-scissors.py" from the terminal

-choose a letter, r stand for rock, p for paper, and s for scissor.
+choose a letter; r stands for rock, p for paper, and s for scissor.

 ENJOY!